adambard/learnxinyminutes-docs/swift.html.markdown

 /*
  To access the value of an optional that has a value, use the postfix operator !, which force-unwraps it.
-Force-unwrapping is like saying, "I know that this optional definitely has a value, please give it to me.
+Force-unwrapping is like saying, "I know that this optional definitely has a value, please give it to me."

  Trying to use ! to access a non-existent optional value triggers a runtime error.
 Always make sure that an optional contains a non-nil